ether/ep_email_notifications/README.md

 Copy/Edit the below to your settings.json
 Connect to a pad, Click on the Share/Embed link and enter in your email address.
 Open that pad in ANOTHER BROWSER then begin modifying, you should recieve an email when the pad has begun editing and once the pad has gone stale (when everyone stops editing it and a time period passes).
+NOTE: You will NOT recieve an email if you(the author that registered their email) are currently on or editing that pad!

 ```
  "ep_email_notifications" : {